2022-2023 BUDGET INFORMATION

-Superintendent's Recommended Budget FY22
+Superintendent's Recommended Budget FY23

 Budget Presentation Update

-Just the Facts - Superintendent’s Recommended FY 2022 Budget
+Just the Facts - Superintendent’s Recommended FY 2023 Budget

-Three specific focus areas of the Hampton City Schools (HCS) 2020 Strategic Plan became a driving force during the development of the FY 2022 budget: 1) Maximize Every Child’s Learning, 2) Create Safe, Nurturing Environments, and 3) Attract, Develop and Retain Exceptional Staff.
+Three specific focus areas of the Hampton City Schools (HCS) 2021-2026 Strategic Plan became a driving force during the development of the FY 2023 budget: 1) Maximize Every Child’s Learning, 2) Create Safe, Nurturing Environments, and 3) Attract, Develop and Retain Exceptional Staff.

-To this end, the FY 2022 recommended budget includes a five percent (5%) compensation increase for all full-time staff as well as the majority of part-time positions with no increase to the employee portion of healthcare premiums.
+To this end, the FY 2023 recommended budget includes a five percent (5%) compensation increase for all full-time staff as well as the majority of part-time positions with no increase to the employee portion of healthcare premiums.

-The recommended budget also includes adjustments to the teacher salary scale and other support staff positions and investing in additional instructional personnel (e.g., teachers, school counselors, psychologists, school social workers) to meet the academic as well as the social and emotional needs of our young people and to support the operations of the school division.
+The recommended budget also includes adjustments to the teacher salary scale and other support staff positions and investing in additional personnel (e.g., teachers, teacher specialists, instructional assistants, school security officers) to meet the academic and safety needs of our young people and to support the operations of the school division.

-Additionally, the recommended budget includes the increase of minimum wage to $11.00.
+Additionally, the recommended budget includes the increase of minimum wage to $12.00.

-The Superintendent’s Recommended FY 2022 Budget recognizes the importance of the effective and efficient management of fiscal resources and to ensure recurring costs have a sustainable funding based on revenue projections, the recommended budget includes the use of one-time revenue sources for one-time expenditures.
+The Superintendent’s Recommended FY 2023 Budget recognizes the importance of the effective and efficient management of fiscal resources and to ensure recurring costs have a sustainable funding based on revenue projections, the recommended budget includes the use of one-time revenue sources for one-time expenditures.

 Q: How is the school system funded?

-Q: What are the priorities that drove the development of the FY 2022 budget?
+Q: What are the priorities that drove the development of the FY 2023 budget?